-This publication - reference OIML R 16-1 Edition 2002 - was developed by the OIML Technical Subcommittee TC 18/SC 1 Blood pressure instruments.
-This publication was approved for final publication by the International Committee of Legal Metrology in 2001 and will be submitted to the International Conference of Legal Metrology in 2004 for formal sanction.
+This publication - reference OIML R 16-1, edition 201X (E) - was developed by the OIML Technical Subcommittee TC 18/SC 1 Blood pressure instruments.
+It was approved for final publication by the International Committee of Legal Metrology in 201X and supersedes OIML R 16-1:2002 (E).